wellplayed/hxi/README.md

   1. Players will receive 1 warning if they receive a (non-game-related) message in game.
 After 2 warnings in one day, any further messages will result in a forfeit of the current game.
   2. Players who receive messages containing game information will forfeit the current game.
 4. Decks
-  1. Players must provide their decks to WellPlayed 3 hours before the scheduled start time of the first match of the day
+  1. Players must provide their decks to WellPlayed at 11PM PDT the night before their matches
-  2. Decks can be sent to colin.kierans@wellplayed.org
+  2. Decks can be sent to contact@wellplayed.org
   3. If players miss the deadline they must play with the same deck list as the previous day
   4. Playing cards not listed in your provided deck will result in a game forfeiture